Contact for FCPA Matters: Daniel Vick

 The Foreign Corrupt Practices Act (FCPA) is US legislation that makes it illegal to provide anything of value to a foreign government official or political party in order to obtain an unfair advantage.
 It is also illegal to provide anything of value to a third party with knowledge that the benefit will be provided to a Foreign Official, party, or candidate.

 Enforcement of the FCPA is an ongoing priority for the US Department of Justice.
-In 2017 alone approximately $845 million in fines and penalties were levied against multiple companies.
-However, the DOJ is increasingly targeting individuals (rather than their employers) for prosecution of FCPA violations.
+In 2017 alone approximately $845 million in fines and penalties were levied against multiple companies for violation of the Act.
+However, the DOJ is increasingly targeting individuals (rather than their employers) for such violations.

 Duke University, Duke University Health System and their affiliates engage in activity around the world.
 As part of its commitment to ethical conduct, those whom Duke has employed or engaged to speak or act on behalf of Duke must comply with the FCPA, United Kingdom Bribery Act (UKBA), and other applicable anti-bribery and anti-corruption laws and regulations.